Street Fighter II: Champion Edition: Genesis/Mega Drive

 This version was originally intended to be a standalone port of Champion Edition, similar to the PC Engine version.
-The Mega Drive/Genesis version was announced in March 1993, and was originally intended for release around July 1993.
-However, the game's release was later delayed to September 1993.
+The Genesis/Mega Drive version was announced in March 1993 and was originally intended for release around July 1993.
+However, the game's release was later delayed to September 1993 because the two prototypes in early 1993 did not satisfy the Capcom executives.
 Following the announcement of Street Fighter II Turbo for the SNES, Sega had ordered its version to be delayed so that Capcom could add all of the extra content from the Turbo version as well, resulting in the title change.

 Street Fighter II: Special Champion Edition was released as a plug and play system in 2005 as part of the "Play TV Legends" series by Radica.
 It also includes the Genesis version of Ghouls 'n Ghosts.

 X68000

 On November 26, 1993, Capcom released an X68000 port of Champion Edition exclusively in Japan, which consisted of four floppy disks.
 The port is almost identical to the arcade version, with identical graphics and almost identical soundtrack.
 The game includes a joystick adapter for the Super Famicom and Mega Drive versions of Capcom's CPS Fighter joystick controller.
 On an X68030 with multiple PCM (pulse-code modulation) drivers installed, the music and voice quality can match that of the arcade version's ADPCM sound system.